andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

-Trembling, Jill falls into her chair at Zachariasbryggen in the heart of downtown Bergen, reeling from an experience that left her spinning in a confusing maelstrom of embarrassment, bewilderment, and based on what she's soon to tell us, pity.
+Trembling, Jill falls into her chair at Zachariasbryggen in the heart of downtown Bergen, reeling from an experience that left her spinning in a confusing whirlwind of embarrassment, bewilderment, and based on what she's soon to tell us, pity.

 <div class="block-quote">